 Bluedot Billing Policy

-This is the Billing Policy of Bluedot Industries, Inc., and Bluedot Industries Pty Ltd (“Bluedot”, “Company”, “us”, “we”, “our”), wholly owned subsidiaries of Bluedot Innovation, Inc. This Billing Policy explains how we calculate, invoice, charge, discount and refund payments for licensing fees, white labeling fees and other charges (collectively, “Fees”) that relate to the web sites owned by Bluedot, including www.bluedotinnovation.com, www.bluedot.com.au and other subsidiary or related sites (“Site”), the Bluedot Point SDK and other supporting or future software products offered by us (“Software”), and the supporting web service, Application Programming Interfaces and other services or materials provided by us (“Services”).
+This is the Billing Policy of Bluedot Industries, Inc., and Bluedot Industries Pty Ltd (“Bluedot”, “Company”, “us”, “we”, “our”), wholly owned subsidiaries of Bluedot Innovation, Inc. This Billing Policy explains how we calculate, invoice, charge, discount, refund and credit payments for licensing fees, white labeling fees and other charges (collectively, “Fees”) that relate to the web sites owned by Bluedot, including www.bluedotinnovation.com, www.bluedot.io, www.bluedot.com.au and other subsidiary or related sites (“Site”), the Bluedot Point SDK and other supporting or future software products offered by us (“Software”), and the supporting web service, Application Programming Interfaces, Bluedot Places, Point White Label and other services or materials provided by us (“Services”) each as more fully defined in the published Bluedot Terms and Conditions, as in effect from time to time.
 This Billing Policy is subject to, and incorporates by reference, our licensing terms (“Terms”).
 Your use of the Software, Services or Site will be deemed to be your agreement to abide by all of the terms set out below.
 Bluedot’s clients and partners are entities or individuals, such as companies or application developers, that use the Software, Services and Site to develop, distribute and manage mobile applications (“Client”, “Partner”, “You”, “Your”).
 Bluedot’s clients are not the individual end users (“End Users”) of applications developed by Clients and Partners.

 Overages and Upgrades